scaleway/serverless-examples/functions/triggers-getting-started/README.md

 This example requires [Terraform](https://www.scaleway.com/en/docs/tutorials/terraform-quickstart/).

+Also, SQS **must** be [activated](https://www.scaleway.com/en/docs/serverless/messaging/how-to/get-started/#how-to-activate-sqs-or-sns) on your project.

 ## Setup

 The Terraform configuration will deploy a function for each language, showing how to use triggers with each language.